-Name of Directors Chew Choy Seng Date of Appointment 1 October 2018 Date of last re-election (if applicable) 28 July 2022 Age 70 Country of principal residence Singapore The Board's comments on this re-election (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has accepted and approved the NC's recommendation, who has reviewed and considered Mr Chew's contribution and performance as Independent Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Independent Non-Executive Director Chairman of Audit Committee Member of Nominating Committee and Remuneration Committee Professional qualifications Institute of Singapore Chartered Accountants Working experience and occupation(s) during the past 10 years January 2017 - August 2017 Deputy Chief Executive Officer, Compact Metal Industries Ltd December 2013 - October 2017 Chief Financial Officer, 200 Haldings Limited Chief Financial Officer, P99 Holdings Limited April 2010 - October 2013 Chief Financial Officer, Chasen Holdings Limited January 2006 - March 2010 Group General Manager, Company Secretary and CFO, Compact Metal Industries Ltd Shareholding interest in the listed issuer and its subsidiaries The Company Nil Subsidiaries of the Group Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries None Conflict of interest (including any competing business) None Undertaking (in the format set out in Appendix 7.7 of Listing Rules) under Rule 720(1) has been submitted to the listed issuer Yes
+Name of Directors Lim Yew Si Siah Boon Hock Date of Appointment 1 October 2020 6 February 2007 Date of last re-election (if applicable) 29 July 2021 29 July 2021 Age 58 63 Country of principal residence Singapore Singapore The Board's comments on this re-election (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has accepted and approved the NC's recommendation, who has reviewed and considered Mr Lim's contribution and performance as the Lead Independent Director of the Company The Board of Directors of the Company has accepted and approved the NC's recommendation, who has reviewed and considered Mr Siah's contribution and performance as Executive Director of the Company.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive.
+Assisting the Managing Director and CEO in operational matters and following up new business opportunities Job Title (e.g. Lead ID, AC Chairman, Lead Independent Director Executive Director AC Member etc.) Chairman of Nominating Committee Member of Audit Committee Member of Remuneration Committee Professional qualifications CA Singapore (Institute of Singapore Chartered Accountants); Not applicable ACMA (Chartered Institute of Management Accountants) Working experience and occupation(s) during the past 10 years Public Accountant since 2007 Executive Director for Chasen group of companies Shareholding interest in the listed issuer and its subsidiaries The Company Nil The Company 10,824,901 Ordinary Shares Subsidiaries of the Group Nil Subsidiaries of the Group Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/ or substantial shareholder of the listed issuer or of any of its principal subsidiaries None He is currently the brother-in-law of Yap Beng Geok Dorothy, substantial shareholder and Head of Corporate Administration of the Company Conflict of interest (including any competing business) None None Undertaking (in the format set out in Appendix 7.7 of Listing Rules) under Rule 720(1) has been submitted to the listed issuer Yes Yes